-About two months ago, I reblogged Read ~ Rock ~ Review's "Let's Go!
-Benjamin Orr and The Cars" book review.
+About two months ago, I reblogged Read ~ Rock ~ Review’s “Let’s Go!
+Benjamin Orr and The Cars” book review.
 That review gives a fuller, well-rounded insight into the book being published November 11, 2018, than a more recent review has.
-Like the reviewer I reblogged a couple of days ago, Read ~ Rock ~ … Continue reading Another Review: Let’s Go!
-Benjamin Orr and The Cars
+Like the reviewer I reblogged a couple of days ago, Read ~ Rock ~ Review’s reviewer was lucky enough to read an advance copy — one of the earliest, in fact.
+RRR’s detailed review makes clear that reviewer actually read the entire book.
+Go to the link highlighted above; it’s worth a re-read.
+(I would reblog it for your convenience, but apparently WP will only let me reblog the original article once and won’t allow me to reblog my own posting even once.)

 My copy is on the way.
 Can’t wait to read this!